gocardless/anony/README.md

 end
 ```

-If you want to overwrite certain fields on the model, you should use the `fields`
+If you want to overwrite certain fields on the model, you should use the `overwrite`
 DSL.
 There are many different ways (known as "strategies") to overwrite your fields (see
 [Field strategies](#field-strategies) below).
 For now, let's use the `hex` & `nilable` strategies, which
 overwrites fields using `SecureRandom.hex` or sets them to `nil`: